staillanibm/webmethods-helm-charts/README.md

+[!UNDER CONSTRUCTION!
+PLEASE DO NOT USE!]

 # Helm Chart Repository for IBM webMethods Products and Components

 This repository contains a collection of Helm charts for various webMethods components.
 The section *Available Charts* provides more information about the contents.
 We test and develop all Helm Charts for webMethods release version 10.15.

-# UNDER CONSTRUCTION!
-PLEASE DO NOT USE!

 ## Adding the Helm Chart Repository